danielleporto/SQLProject/README.md

 **ABOUT THE DATA:**

-I have not uploaded the data yet.
-And may choose to later on.
+I have not uploaded the data yet and may choose to later on.
 For now, the sample of the data used can be seen in demo-data.txt.